ozzi7/Radiation-Detector/README.md

 * Wire everything up according to this image.
 ![Geiger-Pi](media/hardware.png)
-* Copy geiger.py and make sure the pins in the code match the ones that were connected!
+* Copy geiger.py to the Pi and make sure the pins in the code match the ones that were connected!
 * Run the script and it will save the data in detections.txt in the same folder.

 Optionally